By: Divya Bora

 Ethical hacking is beneficial for everyone, especially when online attacks are so prevalent.
 One must know how to secure themselves and follow some best practices of ethical hacking.

 We tend to believe that a person who possesses a Bachelor's or a Master's degree in Computer Science or a certificate (A+, CCNA, Security+, CISSP, OR TICSA) should dive into ethical hacking.
 Obtaining any of these would provide new opportunities in the field and a promising career to the holder.
 Also, if anyone possesses a few of the abovementioned skills, should feel free to learn ethical hacking.
 Students and professors or working professionals who have a keen interest in computer security or cybersecurity will find ethical hacking suitable for them.
 Anyone who learns ethical hacking is more likely to have a good pay.
 Most multinational organizations have job openings for ethical hackers as keeping their data and customers safe is their topmost priority.
 They would go above board for it.

 There is a certification or course that one can pursue to help them systematically learn ethical hacking.
 The Certified Ethical Hacker (CEH) is a great start for someone looking forward to building strong basics.
 The CEH v11 is the latest version of the certification, including abilities and skills related to the latest ethical hacking techniques.
 International Council of E-Commerce Consultants (EC-Council) is the world's largest cybersecurity technical certification body.

 Beginners should start with the Ethical Hacking course, and it is also recommended for intermediates as it will help them strengthen their basics on this subject.
-Ethical Hacking Certification Prep is an entire detailed course that will prepare you for the exam if you plan to take the CEH exam anytime soon.
 This CEH Study Guide will prepare you for the CEH exam.
 The Ethical Hacking Course is suitable for people who wish to study at their own pace.